2019

 Application Details

-Interested students should complete the online application form by 12 noon on 26 January 2024 (Friday).
+Interested students should complete the online application form by 11:59 pm on 20 September 2024 (Friday).

-Shortlisted applicants will be invited to attend a selection interview to be held between 29 to 31 January 2024 (Monday to Wednesday).
+Shortlisted applicants will be invited to attend a selection interview to be held between 25 and 27 September 2024 (Wednesday to Friday).

 Important Dates